Michil783/heli_telem_display/README.md

 	v2.08 - 2022-10-02 - small optimizations and reintegration of screen.lua (introduced v2.0)
 	v2.09 - 2022-10-16 - error correction for used battery announcement not stored
 	v2.10 - 2022-10-17 - use 100% Lipo capacity instead of 80%
+	v2.11 - 2022-10-18 - add log value for power and display it in right panel

 Instructions: download the file HeliTelm.lua as well as the folder Lang and HeliTelm and copy it to the /Apps folder on your Jeti transmitter.
 Then install via "User Applications" submenu.